 A committee or task force member’s position on a committee or task force may be declared vacant upon the committee member’s resignation, removal, incapacity, disability or death.
 A committee member may resign at any time by giving written notice to the Board, if appointed by the Board or to the Chief Executive Officer, if appointed by the Chief Executive Officer.
 Such resignation shall take effect at the time specified therein, and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

 Committee or task force members may be removed by the Board if they fail to attend in person more than one half (1/2) of the regular committee or task force meetings during any twelve (12) month period, unless they are able to demonstrate to the Directors of the Board, if appointed by the Board of Directors, or to the Chief Executive Officer, if appointed by the Chief Executive Officer, that the presence of exigent circumstances caused and excused the absences.
 In such circumstances, the absent committee or task force member shall be removed upon the affirmative vote of a majority of the voting power of the Board (not including the voting power of the absent committee member in question, if also a Director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.

 Committee members may also be removed for cause upon the affirmative vote of at least two-thirds (2/3) of the total voting power of the Board (excluding the voting power of the committee member in question, if also a Director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.

 Committee members may also be removed not for cause upon the affirmative vote of at least three-fourths (3/4) of the total voting power of the Board (excluding the voting power of the Director in question, if also a Director), or upon the determination of the Chief Executive Officer, if appointed by the Chief Executive Officer.

+Athlete representative positions on committees may only be removed by the AAC provided; however, the Board and/or relevant committee may provide a recommendation to the AAC for such removal.

 Any vacancy occurring in a committee or task force shall be filled as set forth for the appointment of that committee or task force member.
 A committee or task force member appointed to fill a vacancy shall be appointed for the unexpired term of such committee or task force member’s predecessor in office.